Pumping Iron: Raw Iron

 For the film's 25th anniversary, filmmakers David and Scott McVeigh tracked down the participants in Pumping Iron to follow up on their lives and see how the film's success had affected them personally and professionally.
 The resultant film, Raw Iron, also served to document the making of Pumping Iron, exploring the difficulties that Butler had in producing the film and the narrative choices he made.

-Raw Iron also debunked a lot of the dramatics that played out in Pumping Iron, such as a cold comment by Schwarzenegger about why he did not return to Austria for his father's funeral.
-It exposes the drama but reassures the genuineness of the hard work these men put into bodybuilding.
+Raw Iron also debunked much of the drama in Pumping Iron, such as a cold comment by Schwarzenegger about why he did not attend his father's funeral, and the fact that Matty Ferrigno, Lou's father, had not previously been involved in his son's training and was brought into the production for dramatic purposes.
 The film originally aired on Starz, and was later featured as an extra on the DVD of Pumping Iron.